-If someone in your family is a carrier of, or affected by, a severe genetic condition that is different from those in the standard Ashkenazi panels, then it may be advisable to get screened for that disorder.
+If someone in your family is a carrier of, or affected by, a severe genetic condition that is different from the 47 disorders that Jnetics test for, then it may be advisable to get screened for that disorder.
 Where a clear family history is identified, the NHS may provide disorder specific screening.
-Ask your GP to refer you to your local clinical genetics centre to explore if you have access to screening for a disorder known in your family.
+Ask your GP to refer you to your local clinical genetics centre to explore if you can access to screening for a disorder known in your family.

 Jnetics is the only cross-communal provider for carrier screening for Jewish genetic disorders.
-They run a bi-monthly clinic, in partnership with the NHS, based at Barnet Hospital, with virtual appointments available for those outside of London.
-Participants meet with a genetic counsellor who will answer any questions and carry out the screening.
+They run a virtual home-based clinic, in partnership with the NHS.
+The clinic is designed for both partners of a couple to screen together, however individuals can test when relevant.

-Testing is done via a saliva sample and results are returned to you within 3-4 weeks.
+Testing is done via a Buccal swab and results are returned to you within 10-12 weeks.

-The total cost for screening for 9 severe, recessive JGDs, including counselling services, is £240 (subsidised by Jnetics from the real cost of £300).
+The total cost for screening for 47 severe, recessive JGDs, including counselling services, is £385 for a couple or £275 for individuals (subsidised by Jnetics from the real cost of £400 per person).
 For more information and to book, click: www.jnetics.org/screening or call 0208 158 5123.